• Skip to main content

 The work towards alignment and health takes time and effort.
 Our muscle memory begins to take effect in 90 days and is often the time our clients begin to notice less pain due to their enhanced alignment.
 Change is not always linear and might result in peaks and valleys.
 We encourage clients to remain focused on what is changing.
 Our cells and tissues are constantly adapting and we will continue to adapt new exercises and stimuli to create a change in the muscle structure.
 One of the great benefits of our bodies is that they are dynamic and constantly in motion.
 This is why the method works!
 Now, let’s get moving!

-Filed Under: Activity, Aging and alignment, Alignment, Arthritis, Back Pain, Egoscue, Foot Pain, Function of movement, Joint Pain, Joint Replacement, Knee Pain, Leg Pain, Movement For Alignment, Muscle Memory, Neck Pain, Plantar Fasciitis, Posture Alignment, Shoulder Pain, Sports Injury and Egoscue Tagged With: ACL tear, alignment, arthritis, back pain, Foot pain, herniated disc, Joint Replacement, knee pain, MCL tear, neck pain, nerve pain, plantar fasciitis, shoulder pain, stenosis
+Filed Under: Activity, Aging and alignment, Alignment, Arthritis, Back Pain, Egoscue, Foot Pain, Function of movement, Joint Pain, Joint Replacement, Knee Pain, Leg Pain, Movement For Alignment, Muscle Memory, Neck Pain, Plantar Fasciitis, Posture Alignment, Shoulder Pain, Sports Injury and Alignment Tagged With: ACL tear, alignment, arthritis, back pain, Foot pain, herniated disc, Joint Replacement, knee pain, MCL tear, neck pain, nerve pain, plantar fasciitis, shoulder pain, stenosis

 A Peek inside Postural Alignment Therapy Evaluation